toolness/fleeting/README.md

 ## Deployment

-The server was designed to run on Heroku with no backend storage.
-It should be runnable other places, too.
+The server was designed as a [12-factor app]() to run on Heroku.
+Redis is needed if you have more than one process running the app.

 ## Adding More Projects